novasearch/SLVideo/README.md

 ## What is SLVideo

-SLVideo is a video moment retrieval software for Portuguese Sign Language videos focusing on signs where facial expressions have a big role.
+SLVideo is a video moment retrieval software for Sign Language videos focusing on signs where facial expressions have an important role.
 A collection of five hours of annotated Portuguese Sign Language videos is used as the dataset, where it generates a series of embeddings from the extracted video frames and the videos' annotations to allow the user to use a text query to search for a specific video segment.